eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

 Working with the IDL compiler
 -----------------------------

 Use the IDL compiler if you already have an IDL file that defines your types, or if you require interoperability with non-Python projects.
-The ``idlpy`` library is built as part of the python package leveraging the ``scikit-build cmake`` integration.
+The ``idlpy`` library is built as part of the python package.

 After installing the CycloneDDS Python backend you can run ``idlc`` with the ``-l py`` flag to generate Python code: